Maintenance Technician III

 PPL is in search of a Maintenance Technician III to join its Property Management Team.
 This role is responsible for keeping PPL properties up to standards; this includes performing repairs, completing preventative maintenance, preparing units, and assisting in the improvement of PPL properties.

 The candidate selected will drive between assigned properties to provide ongoing general maintenance repairs and implement preventive maintenance to safeguard the asset’s physical structure and fixtures.

-For over 40 years, PPL has created housing and stabilized neighborhoods by working with nonprofit partners, neighborhood groups, and agencies to build or renovate nearly 2,000 affordable housing units.
-Today, PPL owns or manages a portfolio of more than 1,400 units of affordable or supportive housing throughout the Twin Cities metro area.
+For almost 50 years, PPL has created housing and stabilized neighborhoods by working with nonprofit partners, neighborhood groups, and agencies to build or renovate nearly 2,000 affordable housing units.
+Today, PPL owns or manages a portfolio of more than 1,600 affordable or supportive housing units throughout the Twin Cities metro area.

 Essential Duties and Responsibilities:

 - Complete all assigned work orders within a reasonable time.

 - Continually monitor and improve the curb appeal of assigned properties.